TillF/WASA-SED/docs/index.md

 [Mueller et al. (2008)](#mueller--e-n--g-ntner--a--francke--t--mamede--g--2008-).

+In standard Markdown, place an anchor  where you want to link to and refer to it on the same page by [Mueller et al. (2008)](#mueller-et-al-2008).

 The hydrological routines of the model are based on the WASA model (Model for Water Availability in Semi-Arid environments), which was developed by Güntner (2002) and Güntner and Bronstert (2002, 2003) to enable the quantification of water availability in semi-arid regions.
 The WASA-SED model was developed within the joint Spanish-Brazilian-German research project SESAM (Sediment Export from Semi-Arid Catchments: Measurement and Modelling).
 The existing WASA model code has been extended to include sediment-transport routines for the three new conceptual levels of the WASA-SED model: the hillslope scale, river scale and the reservoir scale for the calculation of sedimentation.
 This documentation gives a short outline of the structure, computational routines and folder system of the WASA-SED code in Chapter 2, followed by a description of the input files for model parameterisation in Chapter 3 and output files for the hillslope, river and reservoir modules in Chapter 4.

 ## Program folders and structure